For more information about the content of this site, please see the Introduction.

 External links are indicated with an off-site link icon.
 Most off-site links will lead to another digital archive where you can continue your exploration.
 Books unavailable digitally link to the title’s WorldCat page, to help you find a copy at a library near you.

-Tag Pages — Dates, people, organizations, and other significant factors in the narrative, such as or the , are tagged, which link to tag pages offering a little general information about their subjects that may help readers draw their own connections between different parts of the narrative.
+Tag Pages — Dates, people, organizations, and other significant factors in the narrative, such as William A. Steffes or the 1927 salary slash drive, are tagged, which link to tag pages offering a little general information about their subjects that may help readers draw their own connections between different parts of the narrative.

 A complete list of the sources, figures, and tags can be found on the Index page.